 You should also know that the cancer care team can treat and manage almost any kind of pain.
 A great deal of progress has been made in pain control, so pain can be reduced or relieved in almost all cases.
 Even patients with advanced disease can be kept comfortable.

-If you work with someone being treated for cancer pain, you may also wonder if they will become addicted to the pain medicine.
+If you work with someone being treated for cancer pain, you may also wonder if they’ll become addicted to the pain medicine.
 But the evidence shows that, in general, people who take prescribed drugs for cancer pain according to the doctor’s directions do not become addicted.
-For more on this, please see Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+For more on this, please see Guide to Controlling Cancer Pain.

 Do you always die if you have cancer?

 No, but this is the major reason people fear cancer.
 The most recent available data shows that about 68% of people diagnosed with cancer are still alive 5 years later.
 Among those who are not cured of cancer, many can go on living for some years, even though there will be changes in their lives.
-For these people, cancer can be a lot like diabetes or heart disease—a chronic illness that is mostly controlled with treatment.
+For these people, cancer can be a lot like diabetes or heart disease – a chronic illness that’s mostly controlled with treatment.